 A business report is merely the summation of a lot of facts and figures.
 A typical business report is a written document whose purpose is to provide information and a lot of analysis, with the intention of helping a business in making calculated decisions.
 The major intention of a business report is to include information regarding its efficiency, its competition and followed protocols.
 The idea is to make the necessary information available to everyone in the company.
 The report writing format is kept organized with clearly defined sections and is preferably written in easy to understand language.

 Usually, a report brief is provided to you before you start writing your report writing sample; this helps in guiding you with the instructions.
 It also outlines the instructions, defines the audience, highlights the issue or the problem that needs addressing.
-This should guide you with the format you need to follow too.
+This should guide you with the format you need to follow to make correct structure of a report.

 Title and Title Page